What is a Minimum Viable Product?

 - What products / services will not be testable with a concierge test?

-- What would you consider as a good Minimum Viable Product example?
+- What would you consider a good example of a Minimum Viable Product?